 Items 1-36 of 61

 The discovery of Tea in China dates back to, allegedly, 2737 BCE.
 Tea in India, meanwhile, dates back to only 1823, which compared to the whole of Tea’s history, is relatively recent!
-A Scottish adventurer and merchant named Robert Bruce discovered a then-unknown plant growing in Assam, and out of fascination, sent specimens of the plant to his brother, C. A. Bruce, in Calcutta for identification.
+A Scottish adventurer and merchant named Robert Bruce discovered a then-unknown plant growing in this region, and out of fascination, sent specimens of the plant to his brother, C. A. Bruce, in Calcutta for identification.

 There, C.A.
 Bruce confirmed that the unknown plant was an Indian variety of the Tea plant, later named Camellia sinensis var assamica, and a new industry was born.
-Many regard Assam as the original home of Indian Tea.
+Many regard the Assam region as the original home of Indian Tea.
 Here at The Kent and Sussex Tea and Coffee Company, we agree.

-200 years after its discovery and Assam Tea remains one of the best-selling Teas globally.
+200 years after its discovery and this Tea remains one of the best-selling Teas globally.
 The state accounts for 55% of India’s total Tea output, producing predominantly Black Tea; however, other produced Teas include Green Tea, White Tea, Oolong Tea and Matcha Tea.
 We stock many varieties.

-Surrounded by the northern Himalayas, the Brahmaputra plains and the Deccan plateau, the region of Assam has some of the richest biodiversity zones in the world.
+Surrounded by the northern Himalayas, the Brahmaputra river plains and the Deccan plateau, the region has some of the richest biodiversity zones in the world.
 Estates grow Assam Tea on either side of the river Brahmaputra, which stretches through India and into Bangladesh and China.
 With an average of 2,500-3000 mm of rain annually, the landscape boasts perfect Tea-growing conditions.
-One can find this perfection in all of our Assam Teas, regardless of the type chosen.
+One can find this perfection in all of our Teas, regardless of the type chosen.